Human Attention During Localization of Memory Bugs in C Programs: Background and Related Work

 \subsection{Studies of Bug Localization}

 Bug localization is the task of finding the area of code that causes a bug behavior~\cite{saha2013improving, thung2014buglocalizer, Obaidellah2018}.
-Bug localization is a popular research target because understanding how people find bugs could lead to better automated tools to help them.
+Bug localization is a popular research target because understanding how people find bugs could lead to better automated tools to assist people.
 Studies of bug localization have revealed strategies roughly falling into either static or dynamic approaches.
 Static strategies are those reading code itself while dynamic approaches execute that code.
 Dynamic approaches are well-studied and include tactics like program logging, assertions, breakpoints, and profiling~\cite{wong2016survey}.
-Static approaches are less well-studied, though are a common starting point for programmers, especially when the code exists in a large codebase with which the programmer is not yet familiar.
+Static approaches are less well-studied, though they are a common starting point for programmers, especially when the code exists in a large codebase with which the programmer is not yet familiar.
 This situation is common when onboarding new staff, for example~\cite{dominic2020onboarding, ju2021case}.
 This paper is primarily concerned with static approaches and specifically the mechanical process of attention during bug localization.
-Related papers include eye tracking studies such as by Bednarik and Tukiainen~\cite{bednarik2008temporal} who analyze the effect of experience level, finding that people with more experience read more areas of code but in less depth than novices.
+Related papers include eye-tracking studies such as by Bednarik and Tukiainen~\cite{bednarik2008temporal} who analyze the effect of experience level, finding that people with more experience read more areas of code but in less depth than novices.
+Tablatin found that low-performing students focused more on debugging easier errors than high-performing students~\cite{tablatin2023visual}.
+Similarly to results from program comprehension studies, Hejmady and Narayanan analyzed scanpaths during debugging tasks and found that better programmers have fewer attentional shifts~\cite{hejmady2012visual}.
 Research indicates that eye movements differ between debugging code and reading for other tasks~\cite{turner2014eye}.
 One difference is that programmers search code more often in some tasks than others~\cite{sharafi2020eyes}.
-Given that differences exist in different tasks, this paper focuses on the narrow task of localization of memory bugs in C programs to avoid an assumption that movement patterns for general tasks generalize to this specific task.
+Given that differences exist in different tasks, this paper focuses on the narrow task of localization of memory bugs in C programs to avoid an assumption that movement patterns for other tasks generalize to this specific task.